awsdocs/amazon-elasticache-docs/doc_source/memcache/elasticache-vpc-accessing.md

 Once the Transit Amazon VPC is established, an application deployed in a “spoke” VPC in one region can connect to an ElastiCache cluster in a “spoke” VPC within another region\.

-**To access a cluster in a different VPC within a different Region**
+**To access a cluster in a different VPC within a different AWS Region**

 1. Deploy a Transit VPC Solution\.
 For more information, see, [How do I build a global transit network on AWS?](https://aws.amazon.com/answers/networking/transit-vpc/)\.